3dreamengine/3DreamEngine/docu/meshes.md

 pointer[0].VertexPositionX = 7

---If a quad or triangle is still to high level, request a raw memory segment --VertexOffset points to your first vertex and is required to be used in setting the index buffer accordingly --Refer to the example linked for an implementation local vertexPointer, indexPointer, vertexOffset = meshBuilder:addVertices(4, 6)
+--If a quad or triangle is still too high level, request a raw memory segment --VertexOffset points to your first vertex and is required to be used in setting the index buffer accordingly --Refer to the example linked for an implementation local vertexPointer, indexPointer, vertexOffset = meshBuilder:addVertices(4, 6)